Connect with others who understand.

 Treating Hormonal Imbalances

-To combat the cycle of obesity-related hormones causing poor sleep and vice versa, there are some steps you can take.
+Hormone imbalances linked to obesity can affect sleep — and poor sleep can, in turn, worsen those imbalances.
+Taking certain steps may help interrupt this cycle.
 First, speak to your doctor about your sleep troubles to get evaluated for other medical causes, like diabetes or thyroid disorders.
-If you and your doctor believe that sleep problems are related to your BMI, making healthy food and exercise changes can impact your sleep quality in the long term.
+If you and your doctor believe that sleep problems are related to your body mass index (BMI), making healthy food and exercise changes can impact your sleep quality in the long term.

 The Link Between Sleep and Obesity